 Solar energy is a perfect fit at Gould’s Clothing and retail plaza in Acton, MA.
-In 2012, a 230- panel solar system was turned on at the 78,000-square-foot commercial property.
-As the four-year anniversary approaches, the solar numbers are unfolding as planned: The system will have paid for itself in full, after which the owners will enjoy decades of electricity savings in the order of $10,000 a year, and annual SREC revenue of around $15,000 for another six years, just for producing their own green energy.
+In 2012, a 230-panel solar system was turned on at the 78,000-square-foot commercial property.
+Five years later, the solar numbers are unfolding as planned: The system paid for itself in under four and a half years, the owners are enjoying decades of electricity savings in the order of $10,000 a year, and annual SREC revenue of around $15,000 through 2022, just for producing their own green energy.

 The Gould family built the plaza in 1972 to house the family business — Gould’s Clothing, a specialty clothing shop, which opened its doors in 1934 and is now managed by brothers Lester and Marvin Gould.
 Quality custom tailoring and experienced staff are the threads that bind this exceptional family business.

 In 2011, drawn to the benefits of renewable energy, Lester talked with a few companies about using the dormant space on the plaza’s distinctive red metal roof to generate solar energy in Acton.
 He liked the concept, but the investment needed to be financially viable with a reasonable payback period.
-The numbers from New England Clean Energy projected their solar panel installation with a payback period of four years, with continued savings and income generation thereafter.
+The numbers from New England Clean Energy projected that their solar panel installation would have a payback period of about four years, with continued savings and income generation thereafter.

 Gould selected Clean Energy to custom design and install a 43-kW solar energy system on the south-facing roof of the plaza.
 “New England Clean Energy is a very professional local company that offers great support,” he explains.